CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 # Basics of DFT Calculations with Quantum-ESPRESSO

+Designed and written by Zachary K. Goldsmith, Princeton University

 Hands-on sessions - Day 1 - July 7, 2022

 Fundamentals of using Quantum-ESPRESSO for plane-wave DFT calculations of extended systems.